 People wear dreads according to their personal preference.
 Some wear locks to express personality, identity, and ethnic pride.

-Hopefully, you got enough information on the question “what does the Bible say about dreadlocks.”
+Hopefully, you got enough information on the question “What does the Bible say about dreadlocks.”
 Every person’s journey is different.
 Wear dreads without hesitation.